ENTREP 7902 - Project Abroad

 General Course Information

-Course Code ENTREP 7902 Course Project Abroad Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Trimester 3 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Quota Placements will be offered through an interview process Course Description Through the use of relevant theories and frameworks of competitive advantage and entrepreneurship, this course provides students with the knowledge and tools for developing a business idea and assessing its viability as a new venture opportunity.
-This is a hands-on integrated approach, where application occurs through project-based learning and a mentoring program to guide students through key strategies to start a new venture.
+Course Code ENTREP 7902 Course Project Abroad Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Trimester 3 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites Successful completion of 6 units of ENTREP courses Quota Placements will be offered through an interview process.
+Please contact Professions Support Hub for enrolment assistance.
+Course Description Through the use of relevant theories and frameworks of competitive advantage and entrepreneurship, this course provides students with the knowledge and tools for developing a business idea and assessing its viability as a new venture opportunity, or to expand an existing venture into an international market.
+This is a hands-on integrated approach, where application occurs through project-based learning and a mentoring program to guide students through key strategies to start a new venture or to grow an existing company.

 This course is an in-country project undertaken outside of Australia.
-For more information and to apply, contact email@example.com
+For more information and to apply, contact Professions Support Hub

-Course Coordinator: Stella BachtisProgram Director Contact Details: Entrepreneurship and Innovation
+Course Coordinator: Dr Manjula DissanayakeProgram Director Contact Details: Entrepreneurship and Innovation

 Name: Professor Paul Steffens